ReconfigureIO/UX/docs/source/style_guide.rst

 Unroll loops
 ^^^^^^^^^^^^
 For small, often used inner loops, it's best to unroll them to ensure parallel processing.
 In the below example, the loop version will take an order of magnitude longer to run than the unrolled version.
+You can see from the graphs that the loop is a much more complex process than the unrolled version.

 .. code-block:: Go
-    :width: 45%

    func Add4Loop(a [4]int) int {
       sum := 0